UCSD-SEELab/iotsim-validation/rpi-mqtt/README.md

-# Setup a Raspberry Pi node as MQTT client
+# Raspberry Pi node as a MQTT client

-Note: to use the scripts in this foler, installation of INA219 and paho-mqtt are required, both of which are included `rpi-mesh-setup/install.sh`.
+Scripts in this directory are applications running on a RPi which acts as a MQTT client.
+There are three modules that are required:

+* `paho-mqtt` is a Python module to work as a MQTT client.
+* `pi-ina219` is a Python module to interact with the current sensor INA219.
+* `numpy` is required to run local Linear Regression.

+All of the three modules are included in  `rpi-mesh-setup/install.sh`.
+In other words, by running `rpi-mesh-setup/install`, one node should be ready to run all of the applications as one node in our mesh network.

+The following section describes the procedures to setup a client node manually.

 ## Setup MQTT Client on Raspberry Pi Zero